Thailand

 Different countries in Asia have their cultural norms and customs.
 Research the local etiquette, including proper greetings, dining etiquette, and gestures, to avoid inadvertently offending.

 Knowing what is appropriate to wear in places like churches and temples can be helpful.
-You cannot enter some places if you are not adequately covered.
+You cannot enter some places without adequate protection.

 13-Reserve Your Hotel